karthiks/jasmine_requirejs_lab/README.md

 ## The SpecRunner

-And to run the specs, we create the main RequireJS as SpecRunner.js:
+And to run the specs, we create the main RequireJS function definition as part of the above test-main.js script:

 ```javascript
 require([